NAUTICAL COMPASSES

 Picture at right courtesy J. Hessels

-Pictures Holger "beutelbuch*de"
+Pictures courtesy Holger "beutelbuch*de"

 PELORUS